Note

 In a basic warehouse configuration for the inbound flow (put-away), on the Location Card page for the location, activate following settings:

-In advanced warehouse configurations where a location requires put-away, create an internal put-away document or a movement document to put away the output.
+In advanced warehouse configurations where a location requires put-away, create an internal put-away, a movement, or a warehouse put-away to put away the output.

 The first step to put away output is to create the inbound warehouse request.
 This request informs the warehouse that the production or assembly order output is ready to be put away.